-get Acrobat Reader from the MHarness CD
+get Acrobat Reader from the MHarness CD $\,$

 Acrobat Reader is included on the MHarness CD for convenience.
 It is not installed by the installation script, but it can be installed separately if you do not have Adobe Acrobat Reader on your system.
 Look in the subdirectory "unix/acrobat" of the the CD-ROM.
-Look for a directory corresponding to your platform, for example "unix/acrobat/solaris2.8" or "unix/acrobat/irix6.5", then look for a directory called "install", then look for a file called "README" in the "install" directory for further instructions.
+Look for a directory corresponding to your platform, for example "unix/acrobat/solaris8" or "unix/acrobat/irix6.5".
+The Acrobat distribution is in the form of a gzipped tar file.
+Uncompress and untar the file, then look for a file called "README" in the top level of the resulting directory structure for further instructions.